PurnimaPathak44/Project-1/README.md

 After deleting unwanted columns and merging the API data with the main Kaggle data, we had a dataset containing 1178 rows and 26 columns.

 ## Analysis and Findings
-### 1. "Budget vs Box Office Revenue with IMDb Rating"
+### 1. "Budget vs Box Office Revenue with Review Ratings"
-Utilizing the budget and box office revenue variables, we created a scatter plot with a heat map for IMDb Ratings.
-The heat map demonstrates that higher IMDb Rating films on average had a higher box office revenue.
+Utilizing the budget and box office revenue variables, we created a scatter plot with a heat map for Review Ratings.
+The heat map demonstrates that higher Review Rating films on average had a higher box office revenue.

 ![Budget vs Box Office IMDB heatmap](https://user-images.githubusercontent.com/124934770/230952903-e18e9d96-b5aa-4a84-8df0-07cf0e1f5b1f.png)